cgmoganedi/sync_dropbox_folder/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Please replace placeholders (`<your_access_token_here>`, `your-username`, etc.) with your actual information.
+Please replace placeholders (`<your_access_token_here>`, etc.) with your actual information.
 The README.md file provides an overview of your application, how to set it up, use it, and future enhancements that can be made.
 It's a great way to communicate the purpose and functionality of your project to potential users and contributors.

 ## Additional explanation (Optional)